Westcombe Park: Parks

 There is a small park in the centre of the Standard.
 It was originally a village green, known during the 18th century as Sheepgate Green, marking the intersection of four major roads.
 In the late 1880s, local philanthropist William Fox Batley and other local dignitaries, including the Rev John William Marshall, vicar of the nearby church of St John the Evangelist, began to campaign for local improvements.
 Batley's contribution is recorded in an inscription on a memorial fountain, unveiled in May 1889, and he is also commemorated by a stained glass window in the church.
 The central area was surrounded by railings and planted with new trees and shrubs, and new public lavatories were constructed from 1905 to 1907, and it became known as Batley Green or Batley Park, sometimes wrongly called Bartley Park.

 Public houses

 There are two public house in the Westcombe Park area - the Royal Standard (from which the Standard area takes its name) on the corner of Vanbrugh Park and Stratheden Road - and The Green Goddess, which opened in July 2022 in a former bank building immediately opposite the Royal Standard.
-There are four others nearby: the Angerstein Hotel and The River Ale House on Woolwich Road to the north, the Vanbrugh Tavern (closed as of July 2022) on Colomb Street to the west, and the British Oak on Old Dover Road to the southeast.
+There are four others nearby: the Angerstein Hotel and The River Ale House on Woolwich Road to the north, the Duke of Greenwich (formerly the Vanbrugh Tavern) on Colomb Street to the west, and the British Oak on Old Dover Road to the southeast.
 There are also two licensed restaurants on Station Crescent, near Westcombe Park station, and a licensed bar in Mycenae House.